San Diego County, California: Geography

 According to the U.S. Census Bureau, the county has an area of 4526 sqmi, of which 4207 sqmi is land and 319 sqmi (7.0%) is water.
 The county is larger in area than the combined states of Rhode Island and Delaware.

 San Diego County has a varied topography.
 On its western side is more than 70. mi of coastline.
 Most of San Diego between the coast and the Laguna Mountains consists of hills, mesas, and small canyons.
 Snow-capped (in winter) mountains rise to the east, with the Sonoran Desert farther to the east.
-Cleveland National Forest is spread across the central portion of the county, while the Anza-Borrego Desert State Park occupies most of the northeast.
+The Cleveland National Forest is spread across the central portion of the county, while Anza-Borrego Desert State Park occupies most of the northeast.

 Although the county's western third is primarily urban, the mountains and deserts in the eastern two-thirds are primarily undeveloped backcountry.
 Most of these backcountry areas are home to a native plant community known as chaparral.
 San Diego County contains more than 1000000 acres of chaparral, twice as much as any other California county.

 Periodically the area has been subject to wildfires that force thousands to evacuate.
-The most recent are the December 2017 Lilac Fire and the May 2014 San Diego County wildfires; before them was the Witch Creek Fire in 2007 and the Cedar Fire in 2003.
+The most recent are the December 2017 Lilac Fire, the May 2014 San Diego County wildfires, the Witch Creek Fire in 2007, and the Cedar Fire in 2003.
 California defines a fire season in which fires are most likely to occur, usually between late July and late October (which are the driest months of the area).
 Signs posted in numerous spots of the county provide information on the level of threats from fires based on weather conditions.